-PPC: 1

-Grades 9-12

-Prerequisite: Middle School Orchestra or Audition
+Grades 9-12 Prerequisite: Middle School Orchestra or Audition Weighting: 10%

-PPC: 1

-FULL YEAR

-CREDIT: 0.2

 This ensemble rehearses two times per six-day cycle.
 The high school orchestra performs a variety of music to develop the student's musicianship skills.
 Performances at scheduled concerts are mandatory since these concert performances are the culminating effort of our rehearsals and each is the equivalent of a final exam.
 Students will be required to take playing tests each quarter in order to maintain their position in the orchestra.
-(Satisfies the fine arts requirements)
+(Satisfies the fine arts requirement)